swiss-territorial-data-lab/proj-streetview/README.md

 #### With YOLO

 Before training YOLO, the COCO files must be converted to yolo format by running `coco_to_yolo.sh`.
 No configuration is passed explicitly, but it use the parameters in `config/config_yolo.yaml` for the scripts `coco_to_yolo.py` and `redistribute_images.py`.
 A path is given directly in the bash script to remove the images once used.

+> [!WARNING]
+> An exception might be raised because of the hard-coded path for YOLO datasets.
+In that case, please follow the instructions of the execption message.
+> The risk is that the path to the datasets is not mounted in the docker container.
+If so, `coco_to_yolo.sh` will have to be run every time the container is started.

+Before training, it is possible to optimize the hyperparameters with the `tune_yolo_model.py` script or the `tune_yolo_w_ray.py` script.

+* `tune_yolo_model.py`: use the built-in method of YOLO.
+Only allow to optimize the float hyperparameters.
+* `tune_yolo_w_ray.py`: use the `ray` library to optimize the hyperparameters.
+Allow to optimize any hyperparameter.

 The training of a model and inference with YOLO are done with the following command lines: